Ruled by the Sun. (26° 40’ Aries – 10° 00’ Taurus.) Pleiades.

 Hips, loins, upper and back of head

 Krittika people can be very active and need to eat a lot of food to satisfy their quick digestion, otherwise stomach acid builds up and they get angry.
 They tend to push themselves hard to go beyond their limits and may suffer many injuries along the way (Mars is famous for giving many scars on the face when he’s placed here).
 Accidents, inflammation, cuts, burns along with the kinds of illnesses that come with high fevers are all fairly common for these folks.
 They like to put themselves in high stress situations.
 Otherwise each of the dosa will mix with krittika’s effects in their own way.

 Male Sexual Development

 Just as Bharani relates with female sexuality and sexual development, Krittika relates with male sexuality and sexual development.
-Natives with placements here will often times show masculine traits, looks, instincts.
-Male empowerment, assertiveness training, anger management all fall under the command of Krittika.
+Natives with placements here will oftentimes show masculine traits, looks, instincts.
+Male empowerment, assertiveness training, and anger management all fall under the command of Krittika.
 The neanderthal, the man & the boy (brutishness, rugged masculinity and boyish charm) are all represented here.